-But sometimes in the quest to make Christmas special and well, Christmasy, we tend to overdo.
+But sometimes in the quest to make Christmas special and well, Christmasy, we overdo.

-So I decided to make a simple list of things I wanted us to do as a family this holiday season!
+So I made a simple list of things I wanted us to do as a family this holiday season!

-Our family time is very important since the hubs works every Saturday so this year, I decided that in the month of December each Sunday will be spent doing something outside of the box as it pertains to all things Christmas and Cheer.
+Our family time is very important since my husband works every Saturday so this year, I decided that in December we will spend each Sunday doing something outside of the box as it pertains to all things Christmas and Cheer.

 1) visit a reindeer farm

-I actually thought reindeer lived way up north.
+I actually thought reindeer lived way up north near the Arctic Circle.

 In a place, tell me if you’ve heard of it, called the North Pole?

-But apparently, Illinois is a hotbed of any and all things reindeer.
+But apparently, Illinois is a hotbed of all things reindeer.

 There are two reindeer farms within a two hours radius of here that I found online and there is one that isn’t public but I heard about via the grapevine from Illinois friends on Facebook that you can get into with a secret handshake.